 Are You Worried About Your Adopted Child?

 For example, perhaps your adopted child is struggling to connect with you, their siblings, or other family members.
-Or maybe you don’t feel the immediate bond that you expected you would, and now you’re wondering if you are really prepared to raise an adopted child.
-It might be that your new child is experiencing behavioral problems in school or at home, and you worry that it’s because they don’t feel like they quite fit in or belong in your adoptive family.
+Or maybe you don’t feel the immediate bond you expected you would, and now you’re wondering if you are really prepared to raise an adopted child.
+It might be your new child is experiencing behavioral problems in school or at home, and you worry it’s because they don’t feel like they quite fit in or belong in your adoptive family.